 Here are just a few real-world examples of how businesses have utilized web push notifications to support their communications strategies:

 - Shake Shack: Shake Shack used creative and engaging push notifications to tease new products like the Black Truffle Burger.
-Using questions and local slang (like "NOLA" for New Orleans) in their notifications created a sense of intimacy and engagement with users.
+Using questions and local slang (like “NOLA” for New Orleans) in their notifications created a sense of intimacy and engagement with users.
+By sending personalized notifications tailored to user preferences and behaviors, they increased engagement and conversion rates.
 The clear call-to-action (CTA) connected the online experience with their physical locations, too.

 - Boxed: Boxed’s web push notification campaign targeted users with abandoned carts.
 They sent rich notifications with a limited-time offer for Cyber Monday with a strong CTA and urgency-driven copy.
 Boxed didn’t recapture all abandoned carts, but they successfully converted more carts through the power of timely web push notifications.